A Caring Academy: Exceptional Pastoral Support

 Form Tutors are there to help with day-to-day organisation and to deal with any concerns you may have, quickly and effectively.
 Form Tutors also have a crucial role in monitoring the Student Planner and in promoting excellent attendance, positive behaviour and exceptional progress.

 Each of the year groups from Year 7 to Year 11 has a dedicated Year Manager devoted to promoting rewards, supporting good behaviour and attendance.
-For 2017, we have introduced Progress Leaders to each year group.
-This senior teacher will closely track and monitor every student’s progress in every subject and work with teachers across the Academy to ensure that each student reaches their potential.
+To support our Year Managers there are Behaviour & Attendance Leaders assigned to each Key Stage who will closely track and monitor every student’s progress and work with teachers across the Academy to ensure that each student reaches their potential.

 It is the job of this dedicated team to identify any barriers that stand between your child and their full potential, and to ensure we do everything we can to secure excellent outcomes.